openssl/tools/HOWTO-handle-security-issue.md

     advisory texts (the `draft-advisories/CVE-{YYYY}-{NNNN}.txt` that are
-    discussed in [Write an early advisory text] above) for which fixes are included in this release.  *This must include the early advisory texts for LOW severity issues for which the fixes have already been pushed to the release branch*
+    discussed in [Write an early advisory text] above) for which fixes are included in this release.  *This must include the early advisory texts for Low severity issues for which the fixes have already been pushed to the release branch*

-    It's *recommended* to have them sorted by severity classification (order CRITICAL to LOW), and by date within each classification.
+    It's *recommended* to have them sorted by severity classification (order Critical to Low), and by date within each classification.

 -   `{YYYYMMDD}` is replaced with the date in numeric form, for example "20000229" for 29 February 2000.